Chart Color Schemes

 Canning Vale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 33.2% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.9%.
-Bachelor degrees are most prevalent at 22.4%, followed by postgraduate qualifications (8.4%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 28.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.5% and certificates for 17.5%.
+The educational profile of the area is distinct in the region, with tertiary qualification rates (33.2% of residents aged 15+) higher than the WA average of 27.9% and the SA4 regional average of 29.9%, indicating a strong emphasis on higher education.
+Bachelor degrees are the most common qualification at 22.4%, followed by postgraduate degrees (8.4%) and graduate diplomas (2.4%).
+Vocational and technical training is also highly represented, with 28.0% of residents aged 15+ holding a vocational qualification, consisting of advanced diplomas (10.5%) and certificates (17.5%).

-Educational participation is high, with 34.7% of residents currently enrolled in formal education.
-This includes 11.6% in primary education, 9.8% in secondary education, and 7.3% pursuing tertiary education.
+A high level of educational enrollment is observed, with 34.7% of the population engaged in formal study.
+This comprises 11.6% of residents in primary schools, 9.8% in secondary schools, and 7.3% enrolled in tertiary institutions.

 Frequently Asked Questions - Education